TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 ### Storing passwords securely

 The most secure way to store passwords?
 Don't.
 Offloading that responsibility to other systems by letting users log in with their Facebook or Google accounts means you won't need to store passwords on your side at all.
-That being said, that's very much out of scope right now and doesn't really help us with learning these fundamental behind-the-scenes.
+That being said, that's very much out of scope right now and doesn't really help us with learning these fundamentals behind the scenes.

 By far the worst way we can store passwords is to just store them in plaintext like we've done in our example app earlier.
 Even if we encrypted the passwords, all an attacker would need is the key to decrypt all the passwords.
 Let's face it, if someone managed to gain access to your database, it probably wouldn't be very hard for them to get the encryption key (assuming they don't already have it).

 Remember [hash functions](https://www.theodinproject.com/lessons/javascript-hashmap-data-structure#what-is-a-hash-code) from the Hashmap lesson?
-We want to hash our passwords then store the hash since hashes are one-way functions.
+We want to hash our passwords, then store the hash since hashes are one-way functions.
 We also want to [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) the password when hashing to prevent identical passwords from being stored with identical hashes.
 On top of all that, we also want the hash function to be purposely slow - not so slow that a normal user will be waiting ages just to log in but certainly slow enough to minimize the number of attempts an attacker might be able to make in a given amount of time.

 #### Argon2